Setting Up An SPV Limited Company To Buy Property

-One of the main questions landlords ask us is how to set up a limited company for buy to let mortgages.
+One of the main questions landlords ask us is how to set up a limited company for buy-to-let mortgages.
 We will show you how to do it and what the mortgage lenders are looking for to enable them to lend to you.

-Due to changes to the way that landlords are taxed on their buy to let properties many landlords have decided to purchase property in the name of a limited company.
+Due to changes to the way that landlords are taxed on their buy-to-let properties many landlords have decided to purchase property in the name of a limited company.

 The limited company can be an existing trading company, or more commonly, a special purpose vehicle for holding and letting out property, otherwise known as an SPV Limited company.

-What is an SPV Limited Company?
+What Is An SPV Limited Company?

 An SPV Limited company is a special purpose vehicle company set up at companies’ house with the special purpose of holding and renting out property.
-Most buy to let lenders will only lend to an SPV Limited company.

-Buy to let mortgage lenders will only lend to an SPV limited company because it is set up for one purpose and that is to rent our property.
+Buy-to-let mortgage lenders will only lend to an SPV limited company because it is set up for one purpose and that is to rent our property.

 When looking at a client’s options we will always give them a comparison of a lender that will lend to an SPV limited company versus a lender that will lend to an existing trading company.

 You will need to specify the company name, its registered address and state who the directors of the limited company are.

-In addition, you will need to specify a business type which will allocate a corresponding SIC code.
+In addition, you will need to specify a business type that will allocate a corresponding SIC code.